MichaelGJennings/midnamaker/README.md

 - Validate XML structure in real-time

 ### 4. Note Name Editing
+- When you see a patch, use the button labeled "Edit Note Names" or "Add Note Names"
-- Switch to the "Note Names" tab
+- Clicking the
-- Edit note mappings with piano-style interface
-- Use WebMIDI to test note triggers
-- Export configurations for use in DAWs

 ## File Formats